This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

-What does it mean to build a brand?
-First, the problem with the word “branding” is that it means many different things to different people.
-Industry pros are always defining it in esoteric ways and business owners mostly think of it as the process of getting a logo, a fancy website, pro photography and cool fonts.
+The problem with the word “brand” is that it means many different things to different people.
+Industry pros are always defining “branding” in esoteric ways and business owners mostly think of it as the process of getting a logo, a fancy website, pro photography and cool fonts.

-One thing I want to clear up is that “branding” isn’t a thing you buy from a designer.
-(Note: I’m saying that as a designer who helps businesses with branding.)
+One thing I want to clear up is that branding isn’t a thing you buy from a designer.
+(Note: I’m saying that as a brand designer.)

 - The reasons why people will choose to hire you instead of your competition.

 - What you want to be known for.

 - What the experience is like to work with you.

 If somebody has come to you to purchase something from you, you’ve already “done branding.”
 The question is whether you’re doing it intentionally.

 The difference between branding and selling

 “Selling” is defined as an activity that leads to a transaction: cold hard cash in exchange for the product or service you’re offering.
 We usually think of it as being convinced to purchase.
 Right?